smk762/mm2_history_generator/README.md

 - create a `.env` file, and add an entry called `SEED` for your seedphrase.
 - Run `./megabot.py configure` to create the `MM2.json` and `userpass` files
 - Launch mm2 with `./start_mm2.sh`
-- (optional) Run `./megabot.py activate` to activate coins (e.g. to check balances) without creating orders.
+- Run `./megabot.py activate` to activate coins (e.g. to check balances) without creating orders (do before starting bot!)
 - Run `./megabot.py start_bot` to place orders at 1% under market for all pair combinations of coins with balance in your wallet.
+- Run `./megabot.py balances` to view balances of coins with a balance.
+- Run `./megabot.py zhtlc_status` to activation status of ZHTLC coins.
 - Run `./megabot.py orders` to view currently placed orders (wait 5 min after starting bot so that these are populated)
 - Run `./megabot.py scalp` to buy from any orders in orderbook for pairs you have funds for in your wallet, where the sell price is under cex price.
 This will run in a loop, so exit with `Ctl-C`
 - Stop the makerbot with `./megabot.py stop_bot`
 - Stop mm2 with `stop_mm2.sh`

+If trading ZHTLC coins, you will need to wait for the coins cache to download first.
+You can still start the bot, and once the ZHTLC coin(s) are fully activated, you can stop the bot with `./megabot.py stop_bot` and then restart the bot with `./megabot.py start_bot` again.
+Wait at least 5 mins between stopping and restarting the bot so the final loop cycle will expire and you can start it again.
+Once a ZHTLC coin is fully activated, you will see its balance when running `./megabot.py balances`

 Leave this running overnight on a wallet with a small amount of many currencies which do not have high fee costs, and over time a long swap history will be generated.